Passenger Air Transport Business License in Dubai

 Foreign ownership permitted: up to 100% in free zones

-The Passenger Air Transport licence under Activity Code 5110 authorises businesses to engage in the scheduled and non-scheduled transport of passengers by air.
+The Passenger Air Transport license under Activity Code 5110 authorises businesses to engage in the scheduled and non-scheduled transport of passengers by air.
 This includes operations such as charter flights, regional airline services, air taxi operations, and related passenger-carrying activities conducted via fixed-wing aircraft or helicopters.

-Businesses holding this licence may also engage in ancillary services directly connected to passenger transport, such as ground handling coordination, ticketing, and passenger logistics management, subject to obtaining any additional approvals required by the relevant civil aviation authority.
+Businesses holding this license may also engage in ancillary services directly connected to passenger transport, such as ground handling coordination, ticketing, and passenger logistics management, subject to obtaining any additional approvals required by the relevant civil aviation authority.

-Who Is This Licence Suited To?
+Who Is This License Suited To?

 Airline operators seeking a regional hub for Middle East and Africa routes